Skip navigation

 What is it used for?

-Drug testing is used to find out whether you have been using or misusing one or more drugs.
-But it can't diagnose a drug use disorder (addiction).
+Drug testing is used to find out whether you have been using or misusing one or more drugs but can't diagnose a drug use disorder (addiction).

 A drug test may be used for different purposes, including:

 • Employment.
-Employers may screen you for drugs before hiring you.
+Employers may require that you pass a drug test before they will hire you.
+The testing may be part of a drug-free workplace program.
 After you're hired, they may test you to check for on-the-job drug use.
 If you have a work accident, you may be tested to see whether drugs or alcohol were involved.

-• Drug treatment.
-Drug testing may be used to monitor treatment in programs for drug or alcohol use disorder.
+• Substance use disorder treatment.
+Drug testing may be used to monitor treatment in programs for drug or alcohol use disorder (AUD).

 • Legal evidence.
 Testing may be part of a criminal or motor vehicle accident investigation.
 Drug screening may also be ordered as part of a court case.

-• Monitoring misuse of prescription drugs.
-If your provider prescribed a medicine that can be addictive, such as an opioid for long-term pain, your provider may order a drug test to make sure you're taking the medicine correctly.
+• To prevent prescription drug misuse.
+If you take a prescription medicine that can be addictive, such as opioids for chronic (long-term) pain, your provider may order a drug test to make sure you're taking the medicine correctly.

 Drug testing may be scheduled ahead of time or done randomly without notice.